omcodedthis/Staid/README.md

 https://user-images.githubusercontent.com/119602009/226168818-e40fbeba-37d4-40c5-b68a-0091d3a3226f.mp4

 Above is video showing the Web App & the usage of each feature.
 Each feature is explained greater in depth below.
-Do note that the video is sped up to meet GitHub's file limits.
+Do note that the video has been sped up and compressed to meet GitHub's file limits.

 ## Features
 <details>